cflavallee/Pewlett-Hackard-Analysis/README.md

 The purpose of this analysis was to use SQL and Postgres to find out how many employees at Pewlett Hackard are set to retire, as well as those eligible for a mentorship program.
 Analyzing and understanding these numbers will help Pewlett Hackard to make decisions that could ease the wave of retirees in the near future.

 ## Results
 Overall, the numbers show some glaring issues that will need to be addressed.
-Below are some of the key takeaways from the data.
+Below are some of the key takeaways from the data with images taken from Postgres queries and tables.

 * There are an extremely large number of employees set to retire from Pewlett Hackard.
 This could have serious repercussions for the company if not handled properly.